-Confirmed by ETH Zurich study: nuclear energy phase-out is possible Restructuring the energy system without nuclear power by 2050 is in principle technologically possible and economically manageable.
+Confirmed by ETH Zurich study: nuclear energy phase-out is possible.
+Restructuring the energy system without nuclear power by 2050 is in principle technologically possible and economically manageable.

-How to make a beta cell divide An ETH Zurich research team-in collaboration with Roche Pharmaceuticals- has discovered a hitherto unknown mechanism by which the insulin producing beta cells are negatively affected.
+How to make a beta cell divide.
+An ETH Zurich research team-in collaboration with Roche Pharmaceuticals- has discovered a hitherto unknown mechanism by which the insulin producing beta cells are negatively affected.

 By the time you finish reading this article, you will undoubtedly think of Theo Gray when you hear someone say "mad scientist. " Theo, a columnist for the magazine Popular Science, recently published a book titled Theo Gray's Mad Science: Experiments You Can Do At Home - But Probably Shouldn't .
 The book is full of experiments so outrageous (Ignite your own phosphorus sun in a globe filled with pure oxygen!
 Make your own shotgun ammo by pouring molten lead off the roof!